aveshag/Rust/README.md

 2. If the user types 5 and presses enter, guess looks like this: 5\n.
 The \n represents “newline”.
 (On Windows, pressing enter results in a carriage return and a newline, \r\n).
 The trim method eliminates \n or \r\n, resulting in just 5.

+3. Rust files always end with the .rs extension.
+If you’re using more than one word in your filename, the convention is to use an underscore to separate them

+4. Rust’s naming convention for constants is to use all uppercase with underscores between words.

+5. The tuple without any values has a special name, unit.
+This value and its corresponding type are both written () and represent an empty value or an empty return type.